mhofmann-Khoury/knit_script/README.md

 ### Cutting Yarns
 In knitout, yarns are cut with an outhook operation that hooks the yarn on the yarn-inserting-hook, cuts it, then returns the tail of the yarn left on the carrier to the grippers.
 To use that carrier again, it will need to be inhooked again.
 Since cutting a yarn is destructive, you must explicitly cut the yarns.

-In knitscript you cut a yarn with a cut statement which is the keyword `cut` followed by one or more carriers or a list of carriers.
+In knit script you cut a yarn with a cut statement which is the keyword `cut` followed by one or more carriers or a list of carriers.
 For example:
 ```knit_script
 cut 1; // cuts carrier 1
 cut Carrier; // cuts the active carrier